Step 3 - Use Maplibre to Render Your Map

 Start the Server

-- If working locally: The server will be available at
+- If working locally: Open

 - The Te Ara Hura trail displayed as a red dashed line